 It holds true for words like defences / defenses, and defenceless / defenseless, but not for other words like defensive, defensiveness, defensively, and defensible.

-These words are spelled with an “s” everywhere in the English-speaking world.
+The words defensive, defensiveness, defensively, and defensible are spelled with an “s” everywhere in the English-speaking world.

 Pronunciation of Defence / Defense